Fort Morgan (Alabama): Civil War

-Eight days before Alabama seceded from the Union, Col. John B. Todd took four companies of Alabama volunteers and captured the fort before dawn on 3 January 1861.
+Eight days before Alabama declared secession from the United States, Colonel John B. Todd attacked the fort with four companies of Alabama volunteers, capturing it before dawn on 3 January 1861.
 The Confederates then proceeded to strengthen the defenses of Mobile Bay.
-The key point was the Main Ship Channel opposite Fort Morgan as this was the only approach where the water was deep enough to permit major warships to pass.
-To defend this area, the Confederates placed 18 of the fort's heaviest guns (including two 7-inch Brooke rifles and two British-made 8-inch Blakely rifles), so that they could bear on the Channel.
-They also built redoubts and trenches east of the fort to impede further any attack via land.
+The key point was the Main Ship Channel opposite Fort Morgan, as this was the only approach where the water was deep enough to permit major warships to pass.
+To defend this area, the Confederates placed 18 of the fort's heaviest guns (including two 7-inch Brooke rifles and two British-made 8-inch Blakely rifles) so that they could bear on the channel.
+They also built redoubts and trenches east of the fort to impede any attack via land.
 Lastly, they complemented the land defenses with a small flotilla consisting of the ram Tennessee, and three gunboats, Morgan, Gaines and Selma, all under the command of Admiral Franklin Buchanan.

-During the war, Fort Morgan provided protective fire for blockade runners.
-All 17 vessels that ran out of the Bay eluded capture, as did 19 of the 21 that attempted to enter.
-Union soldiers were observed in the Sand Island Lighthouse, spying on Fort Morgan, and the fort fired on the position destroying the lighthouse.
+Fort Morgan provided protective fire for blockade runners during the war.
+All 17 vessels that ran out of the bay eluded capture, as did 19 of the 21 that attempted to enter.
+After Confederates observed U.S. Army soldiers in the Sand Island Lighthouse reconnoitering Fort Morgan, the fort fired on the island, destroying the lighthouse.

-During the Battle of Mobile Bay on August 5, 1864, Union naval forces under Admiral David G. Farragut were able to get past Fort Morgan and enter the Bay.
-They captured Tennessee and Selma, forced the beaching and burning of Gaines, and captured Fort Gaines.
-This freed the Union land forces under Gordon Granger to besiege Fort Morgan.
-After two weeks of bombardment from sea and land, Major Richard L. Page, commander of the fort, felt compelled to surrender, which he did on August 23, 1864, after first spiking the fort's guns.
-During the siege, the wooden roof of the Citadel, a ten-sided barracks located in the center of the fort used to house the enlisted men, caught fire and the structure was badly damaged.
-Rather than restore it, post-War crews used the ruins as a brick source for repairing the fort.
-The remains of the Citadel were razed in the 1880s for use as a breakwater.
+During the Battle of Mobile Bay on 5 August 1864, United States Navy forces under Admiral David G. Farragut passed Fort Morgan and entered Mobile Bay.
+Farragut captured the Tennessee and the Selma, forced the beaching and burning of Gaines, and captured Fort Gaines.
+This freed U.S. Army units under U.S. Major General Gordon Granger to besiege Fort Morgan.
+After two weeks of bombardment from sea and land, Richard Lucian Page, commander of the fort, surrendered on 23 August 1864, after first spiking the fort's guns.
+During the siege, the wooden roof of the fort's citadel, a ten-sided barracks located in the center of the fort used to house the enlisted men, caught fire and the structure was badly damaged.
+Rather than restore it, post-war crews used the ruins as a brick source for repairing the fort.
+The remains of the citadel were razed in the 1880s for use as a breakwater.

-Once the fort was in Union hands, the Union used it as a base for reconnaissance raids, and then as a staging area for the Battle of Spanish Fort and the Battle of Fort Blakely, which occurred days before General Robert E. Lee surrendered at Appomattox.
+Once again under U.S. control, the U.S. Army used it as a base for reconnaissance raids and then as a staging area for the Battle of Spanish Fort and the Battle of Fort Blakeley, which occurred days before General Robert E. Lee surrendered at the Battle of Appomattox Court House.